 Our credit facility includes various operating and financial covenants that restrict our ability, and the ability of our subsidiaries, to, among other things, incur or prepay other indebtedness, grant liens, sell assets, make investments and acquisitions, consummate certain mergers and other fundamental changes, make certain capital expenditures and declare or pay dividends or other distributions.
 Most of these covenants are more restrictive than the corresponding covenants under our prior credit facility.
-The more restrictive nature of the covenants, combined with the smaller size of the credit facility from our prior credit facility from our prior credit facility more difficult should we encounter unanticipated adverse events.
+The more restrictive nature of the covenants, combined with the smaller size of the credit facility from our prior credit facility, makes compliance with the covenants under the credit facility more difficult should we encounter unanticipated adverse events.
 Complying with these covenants may also limit our flexibility to successfully execute our business strategy.
 For example, as described in the risk factor above, these covenants limit, with certain exceptions, the amount we can invest in the American Centrifuge project.
 The credit agreement also requires that we maintain a minimum level of available borrowings and contains reserve provisions that may periodically reduce the available borrowings under the credit facility.

 Our failure to comply with obligations under the credit facility or other agreements such as the indenture governing our outstanding convertible notes, and surety bonds, or the occurrence of a "fundamental change" as defined in the indenture governing our outstanding convertible notes or the occurrence of a "material adverse effect" as defined in our credit facility, could result in an event of default under one or more of the documents governing our indebtedness.
 We cannot provide assurances that we would be able to cure any default and, in certain cases, the applicable documents governing our indebtedness may not provide us the opportunity to cure a default.
 A default, if not cured or waived, could result in the acceleration of our indebtedness and, in the case of the credit facility, could require us to fully cash collateralize all outstanding letters of credit.
-In addition, a default under one of the documents governing our outstanding our outstanding convertible notes.
+In addition, a default under one of the documents governing our indebtedness, such as our credit facility, could constitute a default under another document governing our indebtedness, such as the indenture governing our outstanding convertible notes.
 If, as a result of a default, our indebtedness is accelerated, we cannot be certain that we will have funds available to pay the accelerated indebtedness or that we will have the ability to refinance the accelerated indebtedness on terms favorable to us or at all.
-Further, even if we are able to pay or refinance the accelerated indebtedness, we may not be able to remedy the consequence of a default under the documents governing our other indebtedness or obligations, including the indenture governing our outstanding convertible notes.
+Further, even if we are able to pay or refinance the accelerated indebtedness. we may not be able to remedy the consequence of a default under the documents governing our other indebtedness or obligations, including the indenture governing our outstanding convertible notes.